 Aspiration doesn’t sound like a name for a financial institution.

 It sounds like a self-help site that shows photos of the author on top of a mountain near Machu Picchu.

 But it is and I think what they are hoping to accomplish is something many other financial institutions should put front and center.

-Before we get to their social mission, I want to evaluate them on the basis of a financial services firm.
+Before we get to their social mission, I want to evaluate them based on a financial services firm.
 Social good is important but so is personal good.
-If a financial institution doesn't offer good products, then it's hard to argue that the social mission trumps bad products.
+If a financial institution doesn’t offer good products, then it’s hard to argue that the social mission trumps bad products.

 Fortunately, Aspiration delivers on that front too.

 First things first, Aspiration is not a bank.
 Aspiration Financial, LLC is an SEC-registered broker-dealer and member FINRA/SIPC.

 Since Aspiration is not a bank, you won't be able to find them on the FDIC Bank Find tool.
 When you deposit funds, they are swept into multiple FDIC-insured members who each provide FDIC insurance for your funds.